 Perhaps we’re even overdue for another set of letters.
 A model that connects all the dots in a user-friendly way— so let us know if you have any suggestions.

-But if your brain is buzzing from all of these P’s, C’s, and compass directions, partnering with the right marketing agency can help you clear things up to create a successful marketing mix.
+But if your brain is buzzing from all of these P’s, C’s, and compass directions, partnering with the right full-service digital marketing agency can help you clear things up to create a successful marketing mix.

 MESH Agency has extensive experience in helping brands produce successful and profitable marketing strategies.
 We’re here to help.